 Support during Lockdown

 Please see below a range of material to help you in this prolonged time of lockdown.
 There is a mixture of prayers and worship that you can say at home, along with news to help you know what is happening in our churches and the Church of England as a whole.
-Online services for the Minster and Whitelackington are happening on Facebook at 10.30am on Sundays and 7.30pm on Thursdays – either search The Minster on Facebook or follow the instructions below.
+Online services for the Minster and Whitelackington are happening on Facebook at 5pm on Sundays – either search The Minster on Facebook or follow the instructions below.

 If you are feeling lonely or finding it hard to ask someone to help you get food or other essential supplies then please email us at email@example.com.
 We have a small group of volunteers who might be able to help.

-For all the following material please click on the words or link to open the item, except the latest letter from Revd Jo.
+For all the following material please click on the words or link to open the item.

 We would love to pray for you and your loved ones!
 If you would like prayer for someone or a situation please email firstname.lastname@example.org.